JesseLu/lset-opt/README.md

 Fill-fraction
 -------------

 The fill-fraction, p, at every grid point is determined from the boundary points and the polarity of phi.
 The values of p may range from -1 to +1, inclusive.
 A value of -1 indicates that the cell is completely filled with material A, while +1 indicates complete filling by material B. Lset-opt defines each cell as the box centered at a grid point, with length and height of 1.0 (the grid spacing is 1.0).

     The sign of phi determines the material at the center of the cell, which will fill a rectangle within the cell.
-The remainder of the cell is filled with the other material, and the fill-fraction is the difference between the volume occupied by material B and the volume occupied by material A.
+The remainder of the cell is filled with the other material, and the fill-fraction is given by:

+    p = sign(phi) * (width + height - 1).

 The width of the inner rectangle is determined by the boundary points to the left and right of the grid point.
 If no boundary point exists on a side, or the boundary point is more than 0.5 away from the cell center, then we assume that the inner rectangle extends a distance of 0.5 in that direction.
 The height of the rectangle is calculated in an equivalent way.